rakanhourani/ADSS-PROJECT/README.md

 Developed on PythonAnywhere's (Python 3.10) free trial

 ## Libraries
-Several Python libraries are instrumental for this application, including Flask for web serving, Pandas for data manipulation, TinyDB as a lightweight database, and the OS library for operating system interactions.
+Several Python libraries are instrumental for this application, including Flask for web serving, Pandas for data manipulation, and TinyDB as a lightweight database.
 To set up, use the following commands in the PythonAnywhere Bash Console:

 - pip install pandas
 - pip install tinydb